XPlat-Apps/XPlat-Windows-APIs/README.md

 | develop | Coming soon |
 | master | Coming soon |

-## <a id="about">Why Xamarin API Toolkit?</a>
+## <a id="about">Why XMob API Toolkit?</a>
 When taking your existing UWP applications cross platform with Xamarin, it isn't as easy to port code that is specific to the Windows platform.
 This toolkit is designed for UWP, iOS and Android applications built with Xamarin to make it easier to create applications across all platforms using a common API layer.

 ## <a id="features">What's in the box</a>
-You can find all of the information about what comes as part of the Xamarin API Toolkit in the [contents of the wiki pages](https://github.com/jamesmcroft/Xamarin-API-Toolkit/wiki).
+You can find all of the information about what comes as part of the XMob API Toolkit in the [contents of the wiki pages](https://github.com/jamesmcroft/XMob-APIs/wiki).
 If something is missing, please get in touch!

-The Xamarin API Toolkit is an on-going project with new features added regularly so please accept my apologies if there is content missing from within the wiki pages.
+The XMob API Toolkit is an on-going project with new features added regularly so please accept my apologies if there is content missing from within the wiki pages.
 These will be kept up-to-date as soon as possible.

 ## <a id="contributing">Contributing</a>
-Everyone is welcome to contribute towards the Xamarin API Toolkit.
-If you find an issue, please could you raise it in the [issues](https://github.com/jamesmcroft/Xamarin-API-Toolkit/issues) section or it would be fantastic if you could have a look at rectifying the issue and submitting a pull request.
+Everyone is welcome to contribute towards the XMob API Toolkit.
+If you find an issue, please could you raise it in the [issues](https://github.com/jamesmcroft/XMob-APIs/issues) section or it would be fantastic if you could have a look at rectifying the issue and submitting a pull request.

 If you're looking to help out with the project, issues may be a great place to start.
-I'll actively monitor and review issues to make sure that quality is driven through the Xamarin API Toolkit project.
+I'll actively monitor and review issues to make sure that quality is driven through the XMob API Toolkit project.

 ### Getting started
-The Xamarin API Toolkit project is being developed for Xamarin focussing on UWP, Android and iOS, so we recommend that you have the latest version of [Visual Studio 2015](https://www.visualstudio.com/?Wt.mc_id=DX_MVP5001534) (including the community edition) and the latest version of Xamarin which you can install as part of the Visual Studio installer.
+The XMob API Toolkit project is being developed for Xamarin focussing on UWP, Android and iOS, so we recommend that you have the latest version of [Visual Studio 2015](https://www.visualstudio.com/?Wt.mc_id=DX_MVP5001534) (including the community edition) and the latest version of Xamarin which you can install as part of the Visual Studio installer.

 ## <a id="license">License</a>
-Xamarin API Toolkit is made available under the [MIT License](LICENSE).
+XMob API Toolkit is made available under the [MIT License](LICENSE).